SfC Home > Physical Science > Physics > Gravity > Gravitation >

 Questions you may have include:

-Of greater interest is the CM between two spheres.
-Its location is a point that is a ratio of the separations and masses of the objects:
+The center of mass between the spheres is a point that is a ratio of the separations and masses of the objects:

 mRm = MRM